 How are the dentures fitted?

-The procedure for the denture fitting may require a couple of appointments with your dentist.
-First, your dentist scans or takes a mold of the remaining teeth.
+The procedure for the denture fitting may require a couple of appointments with your dentist in Concord CA. First, your dentist scans or takes a mold of the remaining teeth.
 With the help of this mold or scans, a model of your mouth is created so that the denture fits the contour of your jawbone and gums.
 These molds are sent to a dental lab to get the dentures fabricated.
 Once the dentures are ready, the dentist will try the dentures and ensure that they fit comfortably and securely.
 If necessary, the required adjustments are made until everything is right.

 How should you take care of the dentures?